Connecting to a database

 , ql

-or mongodb
+or mongo

 .

-In this example we'll use the postgresql
+In this example we'll use the PostgreSQL adapter:

 import (